Archway Cookies: Product Developments - 'The Good Food Cookie'

 Throughout the late 1980s and early 1990s, Archway began to take advantage of the 'healthful' nature of their cookies, focusing on natural ingredients, no preservatives, and no saturated fat.
 A strategic key to this was that Archway delivered its product using DSD (Direct Store Delivery) distributors, and was able to manage the product on the shelf more effectively than warehoused cookies.
 Most Archway varieties had a shelf life of six to eight weeks, enabling the cookies to stay soft and fresh.
 Archway Cookies, Inc developed a marketing theme, trademarking the phrase 'The Good Food Cookie' to exploit these competitive advantages with consumers and the retail trade.
 Commensurate with the development of low and non-fat ingredient technologies, Archway introduced a successful 'fat-free' line of cookies and gingersnaps.
 As a result, Archway Cookies had become a favorite of health-conscious cookie-eaters across the country, driving low-fat and fat-free sales increases of more than 170 percent in 1994.

-The company achieved annual unit and dollar sales increases every year between 1990 and 1998, and the brand doubled national retail market share; expanding from three percent to six percent (IRI and Neilsen), and establishing Archway as the third-largest retail cookie brand in the United States.
+The company achieved annual unit and dollar sales increases every year between 1990 and 1998, and the brand doubled national retail market share; it expanded from three percent to six percent (IRI and Neilsen), establishing Archway as the third-largest retail cookie brand in the United States.
 The company also maintained its position as the number one oatmeal and holiday cookie brand in the United States; number two in fat free, fruit filled and gingersnap share, ranking behind Nabisco and Keebler.
 By the late 1990s, Archway brand sales were exceeding 125,000,000 packages per year.